Resolution 2250 is a resolution passed by the Security Council at the end of 2015 with the full vote and approval of the 15 members.

 This is the first resolution of its kind that gives young people the opportunity to work for peace and security around the world.
 Secretary-General Ban Ki-moon announced the formation of a committee on this resolution.
 Its task will be to prepare a phase study on youth, peace and security.

-It is clear that the Arab region and the Middle East region are most affected by the emergence of terrorist and tycoon groups that have caused the destruction of cities and the displacement of their people and the emergence of many problems Such as corruption, unemployment, migration, the problem of refugees, education and health, violations of the rights of women and children, the drop of youth in the resolution of extremism and terrorism, the absence of their role in peace and security, or even their role in building cities and achieving sustainable development.
+It is clear that the Arab region and the Middle East region are most affected by the emergence of terrorist and tycoon groups that have caused the destruction of cities and the displacement of their people and the emergence of many problems to name but just a few: corruption, unemployment, migration, the problem of refugees, education and health, violations of the rights of women and children, the drop of youth participation in the resolution of extremism and terrorism, the absence of their role in peace and security, or even their role in building cities and achieving sustainable development.

 All of these have had a great impact and negative effect on the process of peace building and it is clear that most of the members of terrorist groups are young people.
-This follows reason that young persons are most affected by what they suffer in their communities and their involvement in political, social and economic life.
+This follows reason that young persons are most affected when subjected to extremism in their communities and left out in their involvement roles in political, social and policy making processes.

-The resolution calls for the protection of young people from all kinds of extremism, which we now see through providing a stimulating environment for them,
+The Resolution 2250 further calls for the protection of young people against extremism globally which we now see through providing a stimulating environment for them as adopted by the security council.

 Policies and mechanisms will be put into place to enable youth to contribute effectively to peace-building and the promotion of a culture of tolerance and respect for religions, which requires the effective and institutional integration of young people into their societies, the promotion of education and the provision of jobs that meet their needs, Building cadres and not demolition tools.